tarwn/lessthandot-hugo/blogs/content/posts/2017-06-20-mapping-complex-types-tofrom-the-db-with-petapoco.md

 }
 ```
-Here&#8217;s an Application object (also T4 generated) that references an AppId and OrganizationId:
+Here's an Application object (also T4 generated) that references an AppId and OrganizationId:

 ```csharp
 public class ApplicationDTO